Citytracking/dotspotting/README.FLAMEWORK.md

 Flamework assumes a federated model with all the various user data spread across a series of databases.

-By default Dotspotting relies on a series of special config flags (in Flamework) called "enable_feature_poormans_(SOME FEATURE)" that will trick Flamework in to treating a single database as many.
+By default Dotspotting relies on a series of special config flags (in Flamework) called `enable_feature_poormans_(SOME FEATURE)` that will trick Flamework in to treating a single database as many.
 The goal is to enable (and ensure) that when a given installation of Dotspotting grows beyond a [WORDS] that it can easily be migrated to a more robust system with a minimum of fuss.

 1. db_main